fscorrupt/awesome-stars/README.md

 - [chenjj/espoofer](https://github.com/chenjj/espoofer) - An email spoofing testing tool that aims to bypass SPF/DKIM/DMARC and forge DKIM signatures.🍻
 - [Cornishman/Plex-Trakt-Scrobbler](https://github.com/Cornishman/Plex-Trakt-Scrobbler) - Add what you are watching on Plex to trakt.tv
 - [extrobe/plex_and_media_utilities](https://github.com/extrobe/plex_and_media_utilities) - Set of tools for managing Plex and Media Items
-- [CollinHeist/TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker) - Automated title card maker for Plex
+- [CollinHeist/TitleCardMaker](https://github.com/CollinHeist/TitleCardMaker) - Automated title card maker for Plex and Emby
 - [lardbit/nefarious](https://github.com/lardbit/nefarious) - Web application for automatically downloading TV & Movies
 - [mlsmithjr/plex-watchlist-migration](https://github.com/mlsmithjr/plex-watchlist-migration) - Script to migrate your "watch" list of media to a new Plex server.
 - [Tkd-Alex/Twitch-Channel-Points-Miner-v2](https://github.com/Tkd-Alex/Twitch-Channel-Points-Miner-v2) - A simple script that will watch a stream for you and earn the channel points.